Asa Hutchinson

 In January 2003, Asa was confirmed by the U.S. Senate to be the first Under Secretary of the newly created Department of Homeland Security.
 As one of the nation’s top-ranking homeland security officials, Asa was responsible for more than 110,000 federal employees housed in such agencies as the Transportation Security Administration, Customs and Border Protection, Immigration and Customs Enforcement (now USCIS) and the Federal Law Enforcement Training Center.
 Asa resigned in 2005 and subsequently joined the Venable LLP law firm in Washington, DC as a Senior Trial Counsel and a partner within Venable’s Litigation Division.

-Governor Hutchinson’s experience has established him as a national resource for his expertise on trade, energy, national security, and education.
-He has been invited to the White House several times to join discussions about health care, Medicaid and education issues.
-The Governor currently serves as the co-chair of the Council of Governors and is the former chairman of the Interstate Oil and Gas Compact Commission, Southern States Energy Board, and the Southern Regional Educational Board.
+Governor Hutchinson’s experience established him as a national resource for his expertise on trade, energy, national security, and education.
+He was also invited to the White House several times to join discussions about health care, Medicaid and education issues.
+Governor Hutchinson served as the co-chair of the Council of Governors and is the former chairman of the Interstate Oil and Gas Compact Commission, Southern States Energy Board, and the Southern Regional Educational Board.
+From 2021-2022, he was Chairman of the National Governors Association, and his NGA Chairman’s Initiative focused on expanding computer science literacy.
+While Governor of Arkansas, he won recognition for the state as a leader in computer science education, cut taxes by over $250 million and led the state to a budget surplus in excess of $1.6 billion for the last fiscal year of his second and final term.